Documentation

 echo

-Echoes message to the chat.
+Echoes plain-text messages to the chat.

-The echoed message is visible only to the local player.
+Echoed messages are visible only to the local player.

 Since: v2.0